James W. Hutchins: Early life and initial crimes

 Hutchins was born on March 26, 1929, in Rutherford County, North Carolina.
 His father was an alcoholic who physically abused his mother and chased her with a gun.
 James's brother, Billy Hutchins, said he was always high-tempered.

 Hutchins was widely feared, known in Rutherford County as a violent and dangerous man with a short fuse, who would attack others for a minor or no reason.
 At the time of his arrest in 1979, Hutchins was married and had three children.
 He was unemployed at the time of the murders, but had previously worked at various occupations, including as a textile worker and a carpenter.
 Hutchins served in the US Air Force during the Korean War and was trained as a rifleman.

 In April 1954, Hutchins was arrested after fatally shooting Bruce Weibel, a 32-year-old truck driver from Texas.
 Hutchins, who had been hitchhiking while he was AWOL, killed Weibel after the driver picked him up in New Mexico.
 He then wrapped the body in a blanket and hid it under a bridge, then drove the truck before being arrested in Oklahoma.
-During the investigation, Hutchins was questioned in the death of an unidentified woman in Colorado.
-He admitted to killing Weibel, claiming self-defense, but denied killing the woman.
+During the investigation, Hutchins was questioned in the deaths of 34-year-old James W. Pruitt in Texas in 1953, who had been killed in similar circumstances as Weibel, and an unidentified woman in Colorado he admitted to killing Weibel, claiming self-defense, but denied killing the woman.
 In 2009, the woman was identified as 18-year-old Dorothy Gay Howard.
-Serial killer Harvey Glatman is now the prime suspect in her murder.
+Serial killer Harvey Glatman is now the prime suspect in her murder, who died at San Quentin State Prison in September 1959.

 Hutchins was initially charged with murder for killing Weibel.
 However, he was convicted of voluntary manslaughter after claiming that Weibel tried to strangle him and saying he killed him in self-defense.
 Hutchins was sentenced to 5 to 10 years in prison and paroled in 1959.
 While in prison, an official wrote "prognosis for future behavior is poor has a very poor attitude."
 Hutchins returned to North Carolina after his release.

 In December 1966, Hutchins was charged with assault with a deadly weapon with intent to kill after attacking the husband of his ex-wife.
 He was given a suspended 8-month sentence and fined $200.
 Hutchins received two more convictions for assault with a deadly weapon and driving under the influence in 1969.
 He received a 6-month sentence.
 Afterwards, he served another four months in jail for driving with a revoked license.